 Listings on POTC include companies admitted to Quotation Board which are governed by the rules of their primary exchange as well as companies admitted to listing on the Entry and Main Boards.
-These Entry and Main Board listings are not subject to the regulatory requirements of any exchange or MTF and need only meet the technical self-regulatory standards and rules of the POTC which as Pacific OTC Inc. is an International Business Company currently registered in the Republic of Vanuatu.
-Pacific OTC Inc. is registered with and regulated by the Vanuatu Financial Services Commission and the Vanuatu Financial Intelligence Unit.
-Pacific OTC Inc. holds a secondary international brokerage and clearing license issued by Anjouan Corporate Services.
+These Entry and Main Board listings are not subject to the regulatory requirements of any exchange or MTF and need only meet the technical self-regulatory standards and rules of the POTC which as Pacific OTC Inc. is an International Business Company governed by the laws of its jurisdictions.
 Pacific OTC Inc. reports trades that are executed by broker members and under their applicable licenses.
 Pacific OTC Inc. does not handle investor funds or conduct trades with the public.
 Pacific OTC services are not available to US Persons and where prohibited by law.
 A listing on POTC does not constitute an endorsement by POTC but is simply an advertisement of a company or its broker.
 Individual residents of Canada and the United States may not buy or sell issues on Pacific OTC.,

 Investors should be aware that a higher investment risk attaches to distressed, growth and smaller companies than to larger more established companies and that such companies may meet only the most limited disclosure guidelines established by the POTC which is far less onerous than a regulated exchange.
 A POTC listing does not constitute a guarantee that the information provided is accurate but only that is has been certified by a company and its corporate advisor.
 Therefore consumers of this information should exercise due diligence and should not rely solely upon such information.